Cosys-Lab/Cosys-AirSim/docs/apis.md

 ### Light Control APIs

-Lights that can be manipulated inside AirSim can be created via the `simSpawnObject()` API by passing either `PointLightBP` or `SpotLightBP` as the `asset_name` parameter and `True` as the `is_blueprint` parameter.
-Once a light has been spawned, it can be manipulated using the following API:
+Lights that can be manipulated inside Cosys-AirSim can be created via the [Artificial Lights system](lights.md).
+The original AirSim Lights API is deprecated.

-* `simSetLightIntensity`: This allows you to edit a light's intensity or brightness.
-It takes two parameters, `light_name`, the name of the light object returned by a previous call to `simSpawnObject()`, and `intensity`, a float value.

 ### Texture APIs